giorgi19/dart_questions/README.md

 }
 ```
 The event loop will simply pick up all microtasks in a FIFO (First In, First Out) fashion before other futures.
 A microtask queue is created when you schedule microtasks and that queue is executed before other futures (event queue).

+## difference between Named Constructor and Factory Constructor?

+A named constructor is a function that always returns a new instance of the class.
+Because of this, it does not utilize the return keyword.

+A factory constructor has looser constraints than a named constructor.
+The factory need only return an instance that is the same type as the class or that implements its methods.
+This could be a new instance of the class, but could also be an existing instance of the class or a new/existing instance of a subclass.
+A factory can use control flow to determine what object to return, and must utilize the return keyword.

+#### 1.Access to instance members
+A named Constructor has access to this keyword so it can access any member variables and methods.
+Factory Constructor is static so it has no access to this keyword.

+#### 2.The Return Statement

+Named Constructor works like a normal constructor, it need not return an instance explicitly.
+(No need for return statement) have you ever seen a constructor with a return statement at the end?
+Factory Constructor should return an instance explicitly.
+See all the factory constructors, there’s always a return statement at the end.

+#### 3.Type of instance returned

+A named constructor can only generate the instance of the current class.
+A factory constructor can decide which instance to return on runtime, it can return either the instance of the current class or any of the instances of its descendants class.

+#### 4.New or Old instance

+This may be a trivial point, but the named constructor will always return a new instance.
+Factory constructor can return a new instance or a cached instance based on our implementation.